Be healthier, live better with our top ten suggestions.

 - Take a Vacation.
 New research shows that taking a vacation every year can significantly reduce your risk of heart disease.
 Americans work more hours per year than almost anyone else in the world and it may be bad for our health.
 Take a break and recharge your batteries!

 - Listen to Your Body.
 A nagging symptom or pain that won’t go away is your body’s way of telling you that something isn’t right.
+Finding an acupuncture in central London to check you out is not such a big deal when the reward of feeling great is on the other side.
 Getting treatment for a small problem may prevent larger problems and help you to avoid the need for more invasive treatment in the future.

 - Laugh More.
 Research shows that laughing enhances immunity, increases blood oxygen levels and lowers blood pressure.
 Laughing also contributes to good mental health which in turn helps your body function better.